OSInside/kiwi/doc/source/container_builder.rst

     end

-After these changes a :command:`dice build` command will make use of the vagrant build system and offers you a nice way to provision the docker container instances prior to the actual KIWI build process.
+After these changes a :command:`dice build` command will make use of the Vagrant build system and offers a nice way to provision the Docker container instances prior to the actual KIWI build process.